piyush1prasad/CSC510_Group29_Project3/README.md

 6. In the Telegram app, search for your newly created bot by entering the username and open the same.
 Now, on Telegram, enter the "/start" or "/menu" command, and you are all set to track your expenses!

+## Walktrough
+Add in Calendar:
+Steps: 1.
+Enter /menu
+       2. Enter /add_in_calendar OR Press on /add_in_calendar in the menu
+       3. Click on the date of your choice
+       4.Select from the Category of expenses
+       5.Enter the ammount and click enter!
+You will get a confirmation message

+Changing Currency Type:
+Steps: 1.
+Enter /menu
+       2. Select /curr_type from the menu or type /curr_type
+       3. Select from the variety of options available
+       4. You will get a confirmation message.

 ## Testing

 We use pytest to perform testing on all unit tests together.
 The command needs to be run from the home directory of the project.
 The command is: